iamfranco/MarsRoverChallenge/README.md

 1. The `MarsRover` folder contains the C# solution to the challenge
 2. The `MarsRover.Tests` folder contains the unit tests for the solution
-3. The `diagrams` folder contains diagrams related to the solution, such as <a target="_blank" href="diagrams/Mars%20Rover%20Challenge.png">UML Diagram</a>.
+3. The `diagrams` folder contains diagrams related to the solution

 ## Instructions